-Our responsibility is to test compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts and disclosures, and perform certain other limited procedures.
+Our responsibility is to test compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements, and perform certain other limited procedures.
 We did not test compliance with all laws, regulations, contracts, and grant agreements.

-Results of our tests of compliance with laws, regulations, contracts, and grant agreements on compliance with laws, regulations, contracts, and grant agreements applicable to the Agency.
-Accordingly, we do not express such an opinion.
+Results of our tests of compliance with laws, regulations, contracts, and grant agreements

 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-However, the objective of our tests was not to provide an opinion
+However, the objective of our tests was not to provide an opinion on compliance with laws, regulations, contracts, and grant agreements applicable to the Agency.
+Accordingly, we do not express such an opinion.